 We've hidden nine geocaches around the estate for you to hunt for.
 Either bring your own kit or hire a GPS unit from reception when you visit (£5 per unit, plus a refundable £5 security deposit).

-From outdoor theatre to classic cars, we have a range of exciting events coming to Newark Park this year.
+From outdoor theatre to classic cars, and Easter trails to Halloween evenings and a visit from Father Christmas, we have a range of exciting events coming to Newark Park this year.